South Carolina Bounty Hunter Guide: Requirements and Steps

 4. Receive and maintain your license.

 Once you have completed the above steps, you will receive your bail bond runner license.
 South Carolina imposes continuing requirements for bail bond runners to keep their licenses active and in good standing.
 All bail bond runner licenses expire on June 30 of each year.
 In order to renew the license, you must have completed at least eight hours of continuing education during the previous year.
+The license renewal fee is $150 (as of July 2022).

 Private Investigator/ Private Detective